nhs-t10/T-10-actual-19-20/readme.md

-This branch is code that we know functions 100% as intended and can be pushed to the phones at any time to run the robot.
+This is a branch for the T-10 FTC Robotics Team to store finalized code so it can be pushed to robot phones to function immediately.
+This will be used for driver practice and competition settings.